purescript/documentation/ecosystem/Editor-and-tool-support.md

 ### Development tools

+- [purescript-backend-optimizer](https://github.com/aristanetworks/purescript-backend-optimizer) is an optimizing backend toolkit for PureScript's CoreFn and a code-generator which outputs modern ECMAScript.
 - [setup-purescript](https://github.com/purescript-contrib/setup-purescript) is a GitHub Action which sets up a PureScript toolchain with common tools including the compiler and Spago for continuous integration.
-- [purty](https://gitlab.com/joneshf/purty) is a formatter / pretty-printer for PureScript source code.
+- [purs-tidy](https://github.com/natefaubion/purescript-tidy) is a formatter and pretty-printer for PureScript code.
 - [zephyr](https://github.com/coot/zephyr) is a dead code elimination tool for PureScript applications which can be used to reduce bundle sizes.

 #### For Nix users